Share on Social

 • Being unable to board due to overcrowding

-Second, when problems are perceived as outside of the agency’s control, riders tend to be more understanding.
+But riders tend to be more understanding when problems are perceived as outside of the agency’s control, for example:

 • Being delayed on board due to emergency or mechanical failure